 In connection with the acquisition of CSHP, the Company agreed to establish a retention plan for key CSHP staff.
-In September 2012, the Company finalized the terms of this plan and communicated the plan arrangements to the relevant employees.
 On each vesting date, the RSUs entitle the awardee to receive cash or common shares of the Company.
 If at the vesting date the share price is less than \$8.50 per share, then the Company, at its election, will either (a) pay cash to the employee equal to \$8.50 multiplied by the number of RSUs vesting on such date, or (b) pay cash to the employee equal to the difference between \$8.50 and the vesting date share price, multiplied by the number of RSUs vesting on that date plus that number of shares equal to the number of RSUs vesting on such date.
 If the share price is greater than \$8.50, then the Company will settle the RSUs in common shares.

 The costs of the RSUs are amortized over the vesting period of three years.
-Compensation expense of \$5.7 million has been recognized for the year ended March 31, 2014 (March 31, 2013: \$2.9 million).
+Compensation expense of \$4.1 million has been recognized for the year ended March 31, 2015 (March 31, 2014 - \$5.7 million).